-The coronavirus outbreak we are facing is quite scary for every single one of us.
-Worrying about the virus and the fact that you don’t have the power to stop is, however, not helping you or anyone around you.
-Instead we invite you to channel your energy on things you can control.
+The pandemic we are facing is frightening for everyone.
+Worrying about the virus and the fact that you do not have the power to stop is, however, not helping you or anyone around you.
+Instead, we invite you to channel your energy on things you can control.
 One thing you can oversee is your own health and this helps to be prepared to fight against nasty viruses.
 With that in mind, we have put together practical tips that help to build stronger immune system.

 Having trouble sleeping?
 Lack of sleep has an impact to your immune system.
 Studies reveal that people who don’t get enough, or good-quality sleep, are more likely to get ill after being exposed to a virus.
 Not getting enough or quality sleep also can affect your recovery time after being ill, so it is more important than ever to prioritise your sleep so here are several tips for promoting good-quality sleep.

 Firstly, your brain needs to associate your bedroom with sleep, so you should avoid eating, watching TV, looking at your computer, tablet, and your phone in your bedroom in the evening.
 The lighting from digital devices sends a message to your brain that it is time to be awake and alert, so these gadgets do not belong in the room where you are supposed to sleep.
 If you usually set an alarm on your phone to wake you up in the morning, it is time to invest in an old-fashioned alarm clock.
 They don’t cost much, and they last longer than some electronic gadgets out there.
 If you are lying awake unable to sleep, leave your bedroom, as tossing and turning also sends the wrong message to your brain that the room you are in is not for sleeping.
 You can try having a small warm drink like milk or herbal tea in the kitchen or write down your thoughts on a notepad in another room.
 You can go back to your bedroom when you start to feel a bit sleepy.